matijagaspar/way-home/README.md

 ## Set up

 ### Prerequisites
-* A hosting server able to run node: aws, bare metal with open 433 (plain http is not advised) port.
+* A hosting server able to run node (ie: aws, gce, bare metal) with open 433 port(plain http is not advised, should be https).
 * A direct and wildcard domain pointing to the hosting server (proxy.mydomain.tld and *.proxy.mydomain.tld)
-* HTTPS proxy (nginx, ALB, ...)
+* HTTPS reverse proxy (nginx, ALB, ...)
 * HTTPS Certificate for wildcard and direct domain (ie: proxy.mydomain.tld and *.proxy.mydomain.tld)
 * Some sort of process/service manager on the hosting machine to keep the service running (ie: supervisor, pm2, systemd, ...)
 * Set up a google oauth in google console.
 Allowed callback should be: `https://[domain]/googleCallback`